 Company Sponsored Training

-Now there are pros and cons to going about company sponsored training.
-You will sign a contract to work from anywhere from 9 months to 1 year after your training.
+Tere are pros and cons to going about company sponsored training.
+You will sign a contract to work from anywhere from an average of 9 months to 1 year after your training.
 They will start you out at a much lower RPM (Rate Per Mile) likely to recover the money they invested into your schooling.
 You will find yourself upset when you start to talk to other truck drivers at the truck stops, because they are making double or triple what you are, and they're doing the same job with the same level of experience (or less.)
 The good news is that you should expect a raise after completing your time under contract or you can find a better paying job with the experience you have.
 Fortunately you'll be joining an industry in demand, and you can be in a new truck in a matter of weeks.
 It's really that simple, though not suggested.
 You might even find that it's slow, you're not getting a lot of miles, sitting around, and burning a hole in the jump seat but most large companies have a weekly guarantee, (if applicable) which is another safety net to keep you from going unpaid.
 These can range anywhere from $500-$1500 a week.
 The guarantee is that if you don't earn a certain amount or drive a certain amount of miles, they will still compensate you a flat rate.
 Be careful though, there are usually a few stipulations that come with these guarantees. (i.e. remaining available, running less than a said amount of miles, etc.)

 A general recommendation is to get a solid 2 years under your belt at one company to show stability, safe record, and put some miles with every season of weather under your belt.
 It will make you more desirable for other trucking companies and start to qualify you for local driving jobs, if that's your goal.